aws/aws-database-encryption-sdk-dynamodb/README.md

 # Getting Started

 ## Required Prerequisites
-To use the DB ESDK for DynamoDB in Java, you must have:
+To use the DB-ESDK for DynamoDB in Java, you must have:

 * **A Java 8 or newer development environment**